WDI-SEA/notes/15-python/python-neural-networks/readme.md

 ### Using TensorFlow

 In order to learn some basics about TensorFlow, we'll follow the [getting started example](https://www.tensorflow.org/get_started/get_started) on their website.
 In this example, we'll be using TensorFlow to model linear regression as well as calculate our loss.
+If calculating slopes aren't your thing, feel free to skip down to the classification example down below.

 #### The Basics